 During my doctoral studies into libraries and audio guides, I had the opportunity to visit the library of French author and photographer Hervé Guibert (1955-1991), whose books have been kept in the Paris home of his executor, Christine Seemüller, where they stand on his original bookshelves.
 In addition to numerous mentions of his library in his writing, Guibert also produced a photograph of his library in 1987, entitled Ma Bibliothèque, pictured below.
 I photographed his library thirty years later, composing the image to mimic Hervé’s original.

-Most striking about the current state of Guibert’s library (as is visible in my photograph from 2017, above) is the absence of the fifty-six picture postcards that appear displayed in front of the books in his 1987 photograph.
+Most striking about the current state of Guibert’s library is the absence of the fifty-six picture postcards that appear displayed in front of the books in his 1987 photograph.
 Seemüller explained to me that after Guibert’s death, she distributed the collection of postcards among his friends, allowing each individual to select the cards they wished to keep.
 I am interested in these postcards, not only for their visual appeal, but also as diaristic and epistolary material, as signs of life, travel, communication, and relation.

-If you would like to contribute to my research, either through helping to identify artworks, exhibiting the work in progress, or through some other dialogue, please contact me at firstname.lastname@example.org This research is supported by the Canada Council for the Arts.
+If you would like to contribute to my research, either through helping to identify artworks, exhibiting the work in progress, or through some other dialogue, please contact me at firstname.lastname@example.org This research is supported by the Canada Council for the Arts and KASK+Conservatorium.